hackdaymanifesto/site/index.markdown

 ### Time limit

 Each demo should be given a fixed time limit, standard times are 60, 90, 180, and 300 seconds.
-Give presenters some method of knowing how much time remains to them (either half time cards or an on-screen count down).
-Don't let them run over.
+Tell presenters ahead of time, let them know how much time remains (either half time cards or an on-screen count down), and don't let them run over.

 ### Clear expectations